patrick-crawford/WEB422-Backup/notes/angular-deployment-intro.md

 4. Click "Deploy site".

     This will take you to the site overview page, where you can find all the details about your project.
 Currently, you will see that the site is being published.
 After some time, if the site is built successfully, you will see the URL to your published website.

-    **NOTE**: If at this point you see the error:  Production master@HEAD Failed under "Production deploys"

-    [One recommended fix](https://github.com/angular/angular-cli/issues/17262): is to do the following:

-    First, delete your node_modules and package-lock.json files.

-    Next, In your package.json file, add:

-    ```json
-"resolutions": {
-    "@babel/preset-env": "^7.8.7",
-    "@babel/compat-data": "~7.8.0"
-}
-    ```

-    Once this is complete,  run the following commands:

-    ```bash
-npm install npm-force-resolutions --save-dev
-npm install
-npx npm-force-resolutions
-npm install
-    ```

-    With this complete, try to deploy your app again by checking in your code.

     ![Site overview screenshot](/media/angular-deployment-7.png)